oplS16projects/FP2/README.md

 ## My Library: (library name here)
 My name: Aliyu Zakari
 Write what you did!
-Just added this
 Remember that this report must include:

+Making the effort and testing this with Xcode so dont take this part serious.

 * a narrative of what you did
 * highlights of code that you wrote, with explanation